LennylolDev/LennylolDev/README.md

 - 👋 Hi, I’m @LennylolDev
-- 👀 I’m interested in python, lua
+- 👀 I’m interested in python requests and roblox lua
 - 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on nothing rn
 - 📫 How to reach me discord